CTF-Team-PlusPlusC/LITCTF2022-Writeups/trash-royale/README.md

 ## Problem Statement:
 Find the flag, and make sure its wrapped in LITCTF{}

-Ugh, I keep forgetting my password for https://spectacle-deprive4-launder.herokuapp.com/, so I will just (sic) it here.
+Ugh, I keep forgetting my password for https://spectacle-deprive4-launder.herokuapp.com/, so I will just it here (sic).
 Username: LexMACS and Password: !codetigerORZ

 ## Solution